openvswitch/ovs/Documentation/intro/install/userspace.rst

 -----------------------

-The requirements and procedure for building, installing, and configuring Open vSwitch are the same as those given in the `installation guide
-<INSTALL.rst>`__.
-You may omit configuring, building, and installing the
-kernel module, and the related requirements.
+The requirements and procedure for building, installing, and configuring Open vSwitch are the same as those given in :doc:`general`.
+You may omit configuring, building, and installing the kernel module, and the related requirements.

 On Linux, the userspace switch additionally requires the kernel TUN/TAP driver to be available, either built into the kernel or loaded as a module.
 If you